NEFSC/READ-SSB-Lee-reanalysis/README.md

 The netcdf4 data is pretty large, so the best plan is to run the BASH scripts on one of the NEFSC servers or somewhere else with a good network connection.

 There are a few R and stata do files that I used to investigate the netcdf4 data.
+If you use those, you'll want to pay attention to the setup files that deal with directories and other nonsense.

 # Data sources
 ##  NCEP North American Regional Reanalysis: NARR